lilei1/Rosalind/README.md

 ---

-###Organizing Strings of Different Lengthsclick to expand
+### Problem 6 Organizing Strings of Different Lengthsclick to expand
 Problem
 Say that we have strings s=s1s2⋯sm and t=t1t2⋯tn